HTTP-RPC/Kilo/README.md

     * `Parameters` - class for simplifying execution of prepared statements
 * _`org.httprpc.util`_
     * `IteratorAdapter` - adapter class that presents the contents of an iterator as an iterable list, suitable for streaming to JSON

+Additionally, the JAR file contains the following classes for working with templates, which allow service data to be declaratively transformed into alternate representations:

+* _`org.httprpc`_
+    * `Template` - annotation that associates a template with a service method
+* _`org.httprpc.template`_
+    * `TemplateEngine` - template processing engine
+    * `Modifier` - interface representing a template modifier
+    * `MarkupEscapeModifier` - modifier that escapes markup data
+    * `JSONEscapeModifier` - modifier that escapes JSON data
+    * `CSVEscapeModifier` - modifier that escapes CSV data
+    * `URLEscapeModifer` - modifier that escapes URL values

 Each of these classes is discussed in more detail below.